balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 ### Connectivity

-If a Resin.io ASCII logo appears with a prompt to check your dashboard, then you are likely experiencing connectivity issues.
+If a {{ $names.company.upper }} ASCII logo appears with a prompt to check your dashboard, then you are likely experiencing connectivity issues.
 Check ethernet cables are connected properly and that provided WiFi credentials are correct and try again, also let us known that the LED notification didn't show for you.

 ### SD Card Corruption